DAO Governance Attacks

 The Audius team (with help from samczsun) used the same vulnerability to regain control and deploy emergency patches.

-The GreenField DAO attack proved that governance exploits are not slowing down.
-In April 2025, an attacker flash-borrowed 9 million GOV tokens, passed a malicious proposal, and drained $31 million from the DAO treasury -- all within a single Ethereum block.
+GreenField DAO shows the pattern is still live in 2025.
+In April 2025, an attacker flash-borrowed 9 million GOV tokens, passed a malicious proposal, and drained $31 million from the DAO treasury - all within a single Ethereum block.

 The protocol had no snapshot-based voting, no timelock on execution, and no flash-loan resistance.
 It was a textbook repetition of the Beanstalk pattern three years later.

-Key lesson: Despite Beanstalk being widely studied since 2022, new protocols continue deploying governance without basic protections.
+The lesson: despite Beanstalk being widely studied since 2022, new protocols keep deploying governance without basic protections.
 If your governance uses current-block token balances and has no timelock, you are already vulnerable.

 No Timelock + Current Balance